Thank you for choosing Norwalk Community College! NCC encourages ALL students to apply for financial aid using the FAFSA

-Not all students receive financial aid.
-During the Fall 2018 semester 48.9% of our students enrolled for college were awarded grants/scholarships aid.
-Students may also be eligible for student loans and work-study.
+Not all students are eligible for grants.
+However, students may be eligible for student loans and work-study.
 Students must complete the Free Application for Federal Student Aid (FAFSA) in order to determine their eligibility for Federal financial aid that includes Federal grant, loan, or work-study assistance.
 For more information on applying for Federal student aid, go to http://www.fafsa.ed.gov/.